 - Reporting and measuring success.

-- Prospect identification, marketing, cultivation and solicitation strategies.
+- Prospect identification, marketing, cultivation and stewardship strategies.

 - Engagement and involvement of board members.